biojava/biojava.github.io/_wikis/BioJava:CookBook3:ModFinder.md

 protein pre-, co-, and post-translational modifications from structures.
 [A list of protein
-modifications](BioJava:CookBook3:SupportedProtMod "wikilink") has been pro-loaded.
+modifications](BioJava:CookBook3:SupportedProtMod "wikilink") has been pre-loaded.
 It is possible to identify all pre-loaded modifications or part of them.

 Example: identify and print all preloaded modifications from a structure